BrunoMNDantas/Repository4J/README.md

 ### ValidCacheRepository

-`ValidCacheRepository` is an abstract class that will ensure that before retrieving an element from the cache , it is first validated to confirm that the element is still valid.
+`ValidCacheRepository` is an abstract class that will ensure that before retrieving an element from the cache, it is first validated to confirm that the element is still valid.

 <p align="center">
 	<img src = "https://raw.githubusercontent.com/BrunoMNDantas/Repository4J/master/docs/ValidCacheRepository.png">